-Analysis | Biden’s big Nord Stream 2 pledge provides major test after unfulfilled promises
+Analysis | Biden’s big Nord Stream 2 pledge poses major test after unfulfilled promises

 He added later that “the notion that Nord Stream 2 would go forward with an invasion by the Russians — it’s just not going to happen.”

-Both the specificity of the threat and the fulsomeness of the promised retaliation are significant, to the extent they are backed up.
+The specificity of the threat and the fulsomeness of the promised retaliation are significant, to the extent they are backed up.
 Germany’s reliance upon Russian energy has proved a major hurdle to a united Western response, and getting it to seemingly sign off on such a hard line would be a huge development in the effort to deter Russia.

 But what precisely Germany has signed off on isn’t so clear.
 As notable as Biden’s assurances was the lack of explicit backup from the man next to him.
 Scholz, who has the power to effectively shut down Nord Stream 2, has steadfastly refused to make that same threat, as part of an approach of “strategic ambiguity.”